FIWARE/tutorials.Short-Term-History/README.md

     measurements from the attached IoT Sensors
 -   The `idPattern` in the request body ensures that **Cygnus** will be informed of all **Motion Sensor** data changes.
 -   The notification `url` must match the configured `CYGNUS_API_PORT`
--   The `attrsFormat=legacy` is required since **Cygnus** currently only accepts notifications in the older NGSI v1 format.

 #### :one::four: Request: